apache/cloudstack-documentation/source/installguide/configuration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. warning::
-   Make sure the hypervisor host does not have any VMs already running before you add it to CloudStack.
+   Make sure the hypervisor host does not have any instances already running before you add it to CloudStack.

 Configuration requirements: